LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 238

-compelled to copy the source along with the object code.
+compelled to copy the source along with the x code.

 239